piroar/Project-Ghost-in-the-C/README.md

 # Ghost In The C

-It's a webapp that generates an exercise with the help of a LLM and gives the user a terminal to solve it along with some hints and unit tests.
-When the user finishes he can ask for his solution to be checked through these unit tests.

-It consists of 5 services:

-Web-The frontend of the websi0te.
-Implemented with Typescript, Css.

-cgen-The generator of the exercises.
-Implemented with Python, Uvicorn, FastApi, Google-genai.

-check-The tester of the solution.
-Implemented with Python, Flask.

-shellinabox-An embedded web shell.

-nginx-The proxy of the entire webapp.

-The webapp runs on http://100.27.217.193
+## Overview

+Ghost In The C is an interactive, web-based educational platform designed to help users practice C programming.
+It leverages a Large Language Model (LLM) to dynamically generate unique C programming exercises and provides an integrated, real-time terminal environment for users to develop and test their solutions.

+The public deployment of the application is available at: http://100.27.217.193

-## Setup
+## Local Setup Guide
-In order to execute it locally, you need your own gemini api key (which you can obtain by this site https://aistudio.google.com/app/api-keys).
-You must copy the key to the .env file (Project-Ghost-in-the-C/api/cgen/.env).
-The contents of the file after you copy it should be:
-API_KEY = 1234...
+1. Make sure you have docker and docker-compose installed on your pc.
+2. Obtain your personal Gemini API Key from the [Google AI studio](https://aistudio.google.com/app/api-keys).
+3. Download the repository.
+4. Navigate to the generator service directory: Project-Ghost-in-the-C/api/cgen/.
+5. Copy your API Key into the .env file (Example: API_KEY = 1234...).

-After that you execute the following command to build the project(from the home directory): sudo docker-compose build
+6. From the project's root directory execute the following command to build the Docker images for all services: ```sudo docker-compose build```

-Each time you want to create a new session, you use: sudo docker-compose up

-The website will be on http://localhost

-And when you finish you run:
-sudo docker-compose down

 ## How to use
+1. Execute the following command to create a new session: ```sudo docker-compose up```.
+2. Visit the site at [localhost](http://localhost).
-Press the "Give me a problem button".
+3. Click the "Give me a problem" button to receive a C programming exercise.

-Then proceed to create a file named main.c where you will write your solution by executing the command "nano main.c".
+4. Create a file named main.c where you will write your solution by executing the command: ```nano main.c```.
+5. Use the "Show Hints" button for tips on solving the problem

-Remember to press "Show Hints" if you want some tips and "Show Unit Tests" to see the expected output for each expected input".
-Be warned that the test is super strict and needs the specific output that is listed.
+6. Use the "Show Unit Tests" to view the expected input and the exact corresponding output for each test case.

-When you finish press "Test My Code" to see the results.
+7. Once your solution is complete, click "Test My Code" to validate your "main.c" file against the unit tests.
+8. Close your session with ```sudo docker-compose down```.